Identity and Language (Northern Ireland) Act 2022

-The Identity and Language (Northern Ireland) Act 2022 is an Act of the Parliament of the United Kingdom providing "official recognition of the status of the Irish language" in Northern Ireland, with Ulster Scots being an officially recognised minority language.
+The Identity and Language (Northern Ireland) Act 2022 (c.
+45, Acht Féiniúlachta agus Teanga (Tuaisceart Éireann) 2022) is an act of Parliament in the United Kingdom providing "official recognition of the status of the Irish language" in Northern Ireland, with Ulster Scots being an officially recognised minority language.

 The act was first envisioned as an Irish Language Act (Acht na Gaeilge) of the Northern Ireland Assembly that would give the Irish language equal status to English in the region, similar to that of the Welsh language in Wales under the Welsh Language Act 1993.

 Main provisions

 The bill includes the following provisions: